What is a Translation Management System (TMS)

 - project health and metrics

-With this capability, the TMS attempts to entirely automate the translation process.
-Traditionally, an application program interface (API) is used to connect translated texts to an engine that handles the translation automatically.
+With this capability, the TMS attempts to automate parts of the translation process.
+Traditionally, an API is used to connect translated texts to an engine that handles the translation automatically.

-Because the results from artificial intelligence are typically not 100% fine, a translator is frequently needed to evaluate the auto translation output.
+Because results from artificial intelligence are typically not 100% polished, a translator is frequently needed to evaluate the auto translation output.

 Integration API

-There is thorough documentation for locize on how to utilize an API to integrate any of your applications.
-The documentation may be found at docs.locize.com/integration/api.
+There is thorough documentation for Locize on how to utilize an API to integrate any of your applications:

 Benefits of using a TMS